 In the example below, we have visualized the strategic Initiative named "Quarter 3" on the Timeline Workflow.

-Level 2: The "Q3" Initiative is broken down into multiple projects that need to be accomplished in that quarter.
+Level 2: The "Quarter 3" initiative is broken down into multiple projects that need to be accomplished in that quarter.

-Level 3: Each project is broken down into smaller deliverables (Level 3).
+Level 3: Each project is broken down into smaller deliverables.

-It is important to mention that the system will not continue the search to Level 3, in case values have been discovered on Level 2.
+It is important to note that the system will not continue the search in the level 3 hierarchy, in case values have been discovered on level 2 (as in Example 1).

-Example 3: In case any of the cards and initiatives do not have a size value, then the system will search to Level 3 (respectively, the last level in your scenario).
-The cumulative size equals the number of cards X 1 (the default size value).
+In case any of the cards and initiatives do not have a size value, then the system will search for Level 3 (or respectively, any other levels up until the last level in your scenario).